clap-rs/clap/README.md

 ## What's New

+Here's the highlights for v2.16.2

+* Fixes a bug where single quotes are not escaped

+Here's the highlights for v2.16.1

 * **Help Message:**  fixes a regression bug where args with multiple(true) threw off alignment

 Here's the highlights for v2.16.0